Strategies for teaching spelling in a classroom that often contains multiple grade levels and multiple learning levels can be a challenge.

-This group of students are usually beyond the easy spelling lists and units that other students are using (or so you may think).
+These students are usually beyond the easy spelling strategies that other students are using (or so you may think).
 But, you can use the same list and create some extension activities to build more skills using the same resource.

 Here are some activities you can do with your more advanced students:

 - Go through magazines to make a collage describing the word, synonyms, and maybe even antonyms